Minimalism is having a moment in web design.

 The homepage displays sections which show different themes of his work.
 Each section incorporates subtle palette shades into its minimalistic design.

-The Minimalists is a website owned by two content creators who specialize in minimalism related topics – Joshua Fields Millburn and Ryan Nicodemus.
+The Minimalists is a website owned by two content creators who specialize in minimalism related topics.

-It contains all the essential characteristics of a minimalist website, including flat design, creative use of white space, and a limited color palette.
+The website contains all the essential characteristics of a minimalist website, including flat web design, creative use of white space across the site, and a limited color palette.

-It is a simple, well designed, one-page website that definitely deserves a spot among the best minimalist website examples.
+And his site is a simple, well designed, one-page website that definitely deserves a spot among the best minimalist web design examples.

-One of the main purposes of this website is to link visitors to O’Nolan’s blog and social media accounts, the links to which are located at the bottom of the homepage.
+The main purpose of this website is to link visitors to O’Nolan’s blog and social media accounts, the links to which are located at the bottom of the homepage.

-Jurgen Hassler is a designer from Berlin, whose website manages to creatively incorporate both effective design elements and useful white space.
+Jurgen Hassler is a designer from Berlin, whose website manages to creatively incorporate both effective minimal design elements and the right amount of empty space.

 It’s also a great example of a multi-page website with minimal design.

-As you hover your cursor over each link, an image representing the project will appear.
+As you hover your cursor over the different links to Hassler’s projects, an image representing the project will appear.
 It’s an excellent approach to convey a message without using too much information.

-Wingmen provide services related to prototyping, UX (User Experience), and front-end development, so it is no surprise their site is one of the best minimalist website examples.
+Wingmen provide services related to prototyping, UX and UI web design, and front-end development, so it is no surprise their site is one of the best minimalist web design examples.

-Wingmen split the one-page website into four different sections.
-Instead of using flashy colors or design elements, it utilizes straightforward and bold headings to grab attention.
+Instead of using flashy colors or design elements, the one-page website utilizes straightforward and bold section headings to grab attention.

-This site really embodies the “less is more” approach.
+This site really embodies the minimalist “less is more” approach.
 It manages to show what the business is all about without using a menu, widgets, or sidebar.
+This makes it a fine example of minimalism in web design.

-Zen Habits is a blog that specializes in topics around simplicity, mindfulness and the appreciation of that which is important.
+Zen Habits is a blog that specializes in topics around simplicity and mindfulness.

-It is no surprise that the website incorporates those concepts into its design.
+It is no surprise that the minimalist website incorporates these concepts into its web design.
 It wants the readers to focus on the most important part of the site – the blog posts.

-Blvck is a great example of a minimalist online store.
+Blvck is a great example of a minimalist online store website design.

 It utilizes flat textures, large typography, a large background image, hidden global navigation, and minimal colors, which are all staples of minimalism in web design.